Earth Science 42

 High-quality responses contain:

 Medium-quality responses contain:

 Please answer the questions circled below.
 Keep your responses

 limited to one side of one page for each question - anything longer than one page will not

 be assessed.
 You may not use any notes or other materials during the test - it is closed

 book.
 I will be available to answer any questions you might have.
 Good luck!

 1. Discuss coastal hazards.
 Include in your discussion important coastal processes, causes and effects on humans, and what we can do about it.
 Also include why it is significant to study this topic.

-3. Discuss the wildfires.
-Include in your discussion how, where, and why wildfires occur.
+3. Discuss wildfires.
+Include in your discussion what they are, along with how, where, and why wildfires occur.
 Also discuss if you think wildfires have become more hazardous over time or not.
 Support your claims with evidence.
 Finally, discuss what we can do about managing this natural hazard.

 4. Discuss impacts and extinctions.
 Include a discussion of your understanding of the main threats to humans from bolide impacts and how seriously we should take these threats as hazards to society and civilization.
 What are the possible outcomes of an impact?
 Also discuss extinctions - what are they?
 What causes them?
 What has happened in the past and what could happen in the future?
 Are we experiencing a mass extinction today?